cscarpitta/srv6-properties-generators/README.md

-# srv6-properties-generators
+# SRv6 properties generators

-SRv6 properties generators
+This project includes abstractions and generators used by different projects.